slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
++ shl@x -- A designer who can’t build is like a chef who can’t cook
++ shl@x -- Chief of staff: who you hire when you want to retire but don’t want to look like you’ve retired
++ shl@x -- Every job will be automated until four remain: engineer, entrepreneur, investor, artist.
++ shl@X -- Fixing the dishwasher is harder than washing the dishes.
+Automation makes (remaining) jobs harder, not easier.
++ shl@x -- Hire for ideas and agency.
++ shl@x -- Never trust an engineer in a suit
++ shl@x -- The people who embrace AI will automate the people who don’t
 > *"Hire character.
 Train skill."  -- Peter Schutz*

-- Your boss doesn’t care how hard you work.
-They care how easy you make their job.
-- People want freedom to choose their process.
+> *"Tell me the story of your life. problems and how you solved them."  -- elon musk*

 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
+- hiring questions: sucess history. why did you go that company and why did you left.
+- People want freedom to choose their process.
+- pro tip: near the end of an interview, tell your interviewers that you want the role
+- T ou pi shaped.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.
-- T ou pi shaped.
-- hiring questions: sucess history. why did you go that company and why did you left.
+- Your boss doesn’t care how hard you work.
+They care how easy you make their job.
 -->

 > *"He who works with his hands is a laborer.